 You’re ready to hit the water.
 You’ve got the go-ahead from “the boss” to make the purchase.
 Now you just need to decide which boat to get.
-Do you get a Jon boat or a canoe?
+Which is better a Jon boat or a canoe?

 Where should you begin?